root-foundation/root/ai.md

 For example, in our earlier tree, “Build product” and “Distribute” are higher-level activities that rely on general reasoning and prioritization, so *ability transfers more easily* between them.
 In contrast, their sub-activities — like “Design in Figma” or “Set up a sales pipeline in Salesforce” — require domain-specific skills that *don’t transfer as easily*, making them less similar.

-## AGI eats activities and enables new ones.
+## AGI eats and creates activities

 Artificial _general_ intelligence (AGI) is a technology that _eats_ activities below a certain complexity threshold — _across all domains_.